 - Separate your items.
 Identify what you will need daily access to while transitioning and what can be put in storage.
 Some items you’ll need access to, leave the rest with us!

 - Dispose of anything flammable.
 We are happy to store just about anything, but flammable items like fireworks, acids and matches should not be stored.
 It isn’t worth the risk.

 - Label your boxes.
 By writing things like “fragile,” “load first,” or “heavy” you can save yourself a lot of time later on when loading and unloading items from your storage unit.

 - Pack your boxes completely.
 Boxes that are only partially full are almost certain to collapse, potentially damaging the contents.
 Pack the boxes all the way so they will be more sturdy when stacking.
 BONUS: All of our self storage locations sell boxes and packing supplies!

 - Take photos of your items.
 While taking a photo of every last thing is not necessary, any items of value that could potentially be damaged in the process of moving should be photographed prior to the move.

 - Don’t skimp on the bubble wrap.
 Get as much as you possibly need and ere on the side of caution.
 There is no sense in having to replace broken items that are not properly protected.
 Newspaper is also a nice secondary option for plates and glassware.

 - Research moving companies thoroughly.
 Don’t wait until the last minute to hire a moving company.
 Take time to research several of them by looking at online reviews and checking out their websites.
 Once you have narrowed down your options to two or three, call them and ask questions to see what the customer service experience is like.
-If you do this in advance, you should have no trouble booking the company you feel most comfortable with.
+If you do this in advance, you should have no trouble booking with the company you feel most comfortable.
 If you are thinking about moving yourself, consult your self storage manager as to whether we have a moving truck available at your location.